 My rating: 4 stars

 The story is told in the first person by Pip, the main character, who is an orphan living with his abusive older sister and her kind husband, Joe Gargery.
-Pip guides the reader along part of his life from the time when he is a child until he is a young adult.
-The narration starts at the moment Pip encounters, near his parents’ graves, a convict who wants him to get some food and a file, so he can get rid of his shackles.
+Pip guides the reader through part of his life, from the time he is a child until he is a young adult.
+The narration starts at the moment when Pip encounters, near his parents’ graves, a convict who wants him to get some food and a file, so he can get rid of his shackles.

-At the beginning of the story, Pip lives in harsh conditions, but seems quite at ease with that fact.
-His only major complaint being the abuse he is subject to by his sister.
+At the beginning of the story, Pip lives in harsh conditions but seems quite at ease with that fact.
+His only major complaint is the abuse he is subjected to by his sister.
 However, that starts to change after he is chosen to visit the peculiar Miss Havisham and her adoptive daughter Estella, whom he falls in love with.
-Later, he becomes an apprentice of Joe’s as a blacksmith, but dreams of achieving something more.
+Later, he becomes an apprentice of Joe’s as a blacksmith but dreams of achieving something more.

 Sometime after, he is approached by Mr Jaggers, a lawyer, who tells him he has expectations from an anonymous person who wants him to become a gentleman.
 Assuming the benefactor to be Miss Havisham, Pip moves to London to be groomed for a new life.
 It is in the capital city that he finds a new friend and that he needs to deal with his ambition while abandoning the people who cared for him.